Islam in Iran: Waqf

 to their influence and authority in traditional religious matters.
 The government's interference with the administration of vaqfs during the Pahlavi era led to a sharp decline in the number of vaqf bequests.
 Instead, wealthy and pious Shias chose to give financial contributions directly to the leading ayatollahs in the form of zakat, or obligatory alms.
 The clergy, in turn, used the funds to administer their madrassas and to institute various educational and charitable programs, which indirectly provided them with more influence in society.
 The access of the clergy to a steady and independent source of funding was an important factor in their ability to resist state controls, and ultimately helped them direct the opposition to the shah.

+Statistics of religious buildings

 Statistics of religious buildings according to آمارنامه اماکن مذهبی (Statistics of Religious Places) which has been gathered in 2003.